kyoungerman/S21-4820/Assignments/06/Assignment-06.raw.md

 $ python -m pip install redis
 ```

+Depending on your install of python you may need "python3 -m pip install redis" or "pip install redis".

 Write a simple program that takes a dictionary of capitals
 and saves that into Redis and queries it.